 GB Coastal Sculling Academies

-These will be based at clubs/locations across Great Britain that are recognised as suitable environments, to introduce new and existing coastal or river rowers with the potential for future international representation for GB and/or Commonwealth Home Nations teams, to develop their Beach Sprint performance.
+The GB Coastal Sculling Academies have been created jointly by British Rowing, Welsh Rowing and Scottish Rowing following the recent inclusion of Beach Sprint rowing in the programme for the 2028 Olympic Games in Los Angeles.
+They are based at clubs/locations across Great Britain, which are recognised as suitable environments to identify and develop new and existing coastal or river rowers with the potential for future international representation for GB and/or Commonwealth Home Nations teams to develop their Beach Sprint performance.

-Who can apply to be a GB Coastal Sculling Academy?
+How to apply to become a GB Coastal Rowing Academy

-Clubs, groups of club, or other organisations/training locations that would be interested in becoming a GB Coastal Sculling Academy should contact [email protected].
-Those wishing to go through with an application will be provided with a simple application process.
-Applications will be assessed through a panel made up of representatives from British Rowing, Welsh Rowing and Scottish Rowing.
+Clubs, groups of club, or other organisations/training locations interested in becoming a GB Coastal Sculling Academy should contact [email protected].
+Applications are assessed through a panel of representatives from British Rowing, Welsh Rowing and Scottish Rowing.